-If you want to serve people, feel fulfilled and make a decent living, head to nursing schools in Canada.
+If you want to serve people, feel fulfilled, and make a decent living, head to nursing schools in Canada.

-A nursing degree in this country sets you up to become not just a staff nurse, nurse anesthetist or case manager, but it prepares you for a wide range of alternative career options as well.
+A nursing degree in this country sets you up to become not just a staff nurse, nurse anaesthetist or case manager, but it prepares you for a wide range of alternative career options as well.

 These include forensic nurse, medical editor or writer, supplemental nurse, travel nurse or research nurse.

-Sounds more exciting doesn’t it?
+Sounds more exciting, doesn’t it?

 And the best part?
 There is always a demand for more nurses.